socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-14-EXERCISE--iheart-jsx.md

     text-align: center;
     }

-You can also download that css code as a file, at the bottom of this page, if you prefer.
+[VO]

+Looking at them, you can see that we'll have a number of class names that we can use in our JSX.

-I'm not going to talk about it much, because we want to focus on React, it's just some basic flexbox layout, similar to what we did in the first section of this course, when we were working without react.
+I'm not going to talk about them too much, so we can get to work on the React side of things.

-It'll be a nice easy way to display as many messages as we like.
+But you can see that there's a class name for a header, and another for a flex box container for all of the hearts, and then individual classes to style a heart image, heart message and then a container for the heart message and heart image which will simply be called a heart.

+[SC]
+show the place on the page where the css code is
+[VO]
-So what I want you to do is, copy that code from here.......

-and then paste it in to replace what's currently in your App.css file.
+So what I want you to do is, copy that code from down here.......and then paste it in to replace what's currently in your App.css file.

+[SC]
+show the download link
+[VO]
+Or, you can simply download the file from down here

+[SC]
+downloading and replacing the file
+[VO]
+and replace the file that's in the src folder with the file that you just downloaded.

 You might need to pause the video while you do that.